 - Pulsed electromagnetic field (PEMF) therapy

-The practice also offers personalized exercise programs to help you strengthen the muscles that support your shoulder and prevent pain in the future.
+The practice also offers personalized exercise programs to help you strengthen the muscles that support your shoulder.
+In short, we aim to restore you back to normal function and prevent future pain and injury.

 In severe cases, surgery may be required to treat your shoulder pain.
-High Line Rehab PT provides post-surgical rehab to help you rebuild your strength and regain the function of your shoulder.
-The practice works with your physician to ensure the most successful recovery.
+High Line Rehab PT provides additional post-surgical rehab to help you rebuild your strength and regain the function of your shoulder.
+The practice frequently works with physicians to ensure the most successful recovery.

-To speak with a physical therapist about treating your shoulder pain, book an appointment at High Line Rehab PT by phone or online today.
+To speak with a physical therapist about treating your shoulder pain and discomfort, book an appointment at High Line Rehab PT by phone or online today.